wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

 ## Solution: Identity-based

+   * <a target="_blank" href="https://www.youtube.com/watch?v=tUMe7EsXYBQ">VIDEO: What is Boundary?</a> (Whiteboard introduction to HashiCorp Boundary by CTO Armon Dadgar)
+   <br /><br />

+<a name="targets"></a>

+Boundary is called "Software-Defined Perimeter (SDP)" software because it provides secure access into a private network's <strong>targets</strong> (app server endpoints).

 <a target="_blank" href="https://www.youtube.com/watch?v=eRZuaw0AW0I&t=3m36s">VIDEO:</a>:
-HashiCorp's Boundary eliminates the issues described above by authenticating & authorizing (via OIDC protocol) with a 3rd-party IdP (trusted identity provider such as Okta, GitHub, Auth0, AWS, Azure, GCP, etc.).
+HashiCorp's Boundary eliminates the issues described above by authenticating & authorizing based on the <strong>identity name</strong> of a server rather than its IP address and port number. (via OIDC protocol) with a 3rd-party IdP (trusted identity provider such as Okta, GitHub, Auth0, AWS, Azure, GCP, etc.).

-Again, that's why Boundary manages the "identity" of each user.

-With Boundary, a user works with the <strong>identity name</strong> of a server rather than its IP address and port number.

-In other words, HashiCorp's Boundary is an intelligent proxy.
+Boundary automates service discovery as workloads are created or changed dynamically.

-Boundary provides Just-In-Time network access.
+Additionally, Boundary provides Just-In-Time network access.
 A user may be allowed access to a server for only, say, 5-minute session the same day.
 Credentials provided by Boundary are temporary, so it can't be lost like a static secret.
 And if lost, damage is limited.

-Boundary automates service discovery as workloads are created or changed dynamically.

 Boundary maintains a Dynamic Host Catalog of hosts and targets (in a Postgres database).

+In other words, HashiCorp's Boundary is an intelligent proxy.

 <hr />